issalig/MSX-USB/installation.md

 </CH376s>
 ```

 Also make sure the rom file is found, maybe you need to check the rom section.
-Here is what it looks for VG8020.
+Here is how it looks for VG8020.
 ```
 <primary slot="0">
       <ROM id="MSX BIOS with BASIC ROM">